KillingSpark/rustysd/Readme.md

 * Timeouts for service starting (should be easy for the current service types. might get complicated for type forking)
 * Patching unit definitions with dropin files
 * Socket options like MaxConnections=/KeepAlive=
 * Killing services properly.
-SigTerm/Kill/Hup/ executing the stop commands .....
+SigTerm/Kill/Hup/ executing the stop commands ..... (currently there is just a sigkill sent to the whole processgroup)
 * More socket types
     1. Netlink is missing for example
     1. Abstract namespace for unix sockets (but thats linux specific anyways and rust stdlib doesnt support it.....)